orbcode/orbuculum/README.md

 ===========

-Orbuculum is a set of tools for decoding and presenting output flows from the Debug pins of a CORTEX-M CPU.
-Originally it only used the SWO pin but it now also supports hardware for parallel tracing through ORBtrace.
-Numerous types of data can be output through these pins, from multiple channels of text messages through to Program Counter samples.
+Orbuculum is a set of tools for decoding and presenting output flows from the tracing output pins of a CORTEX-M CPU.
+Originally it only supported the SWO pin in UART format but it now also supports hardware for parallel tracing through ORBtrace as well as SWO in UART and Manchester formats.
+Numerous types of data can be output through these various pins, from multiple channels of text messages through to Program Counter samples and even full cycle accurate instruction trace.
 Processing these data gives you a huge amount of insight into what is really going on inside your CPU.
 The tools are all mix-and-match according to what you are trying to do.
 The current set is;

-* orbuculum: The main program which interfaces to the trace probe and then issues a network interface to which an arbitary number of clients can connect.
-This is used by a base interface to the target by other programmes in the suite.
-Generally you configure this for the TRACE tool you're using and then you can just leave it running and it'll grab data from the target and make it available to clients whenever it can.
+* orbuculum: The main mux program which interfaces to the trace probe and then issues a network interface to which an arbitary number of clients can connect.
+This is used as a base interface to the target by other programs in the suite.
+Generally you configure this for the TRACE tool you're using and then you can just leave it running.
+It will grab data from the target and make it available to clients whenever it can.

-* orbfifo: The fifo pump: Turns a trace feed into a set of fifos (or permanent files).
+* orbfifo: The fifo pump: Turns a trace feed into a set of fifos or, optionally, permanent files.

 * orbcat: A simple cat utility for ITM channel data.

 * orbdump: A utility for dumping raw SWO data to a file for post-processing.

-* orbmortem: A post mortem analysis tool (needs parallel trace data).
+* orbmortem: A post mortem analysis tool.

 * orbtop: A top utility to see what's actually going on with your target.
-It can also provide dot and gnuplot source data for perty graphics.
+It can also generate input files for dot and gnuplot for perty graphics.

 * orbstat: An analysis/statistics utility which can produce KCacheGrind input files.
-KCacheGrind is a very powerful code performance analysis tool.

 * orbtrace: The fpga configuration controller for use with ORBtrace hardware.

 * orbzmq: ZeroMQ server.

-* orblcd: LCD emulator on the host computer.
+* orblcd: LCD emulator on the host.

 There is also Python support in the [pyorb](https://github.com/orbcode/pyorb) repository.

-A few simple use cases are documented in the last section of this document, as are example outputs of using orbtop to report on the activity of BMP while emitting SWO packets.
+A few simple use cases are documented in the last section of this document, as are example outputs from using orbtop to report on the activity of BMP while emitting SWO packets.

 The data flowing from the SWO pin can be encoded either using NRZ (UART) or RZ (Manchester) formats.
 The pin is a dedicated one that would be used for TDO when the debug interface is in JTAG mode.
-We've demonstrated
+We have demonstrated
 ITM feeds of around 4.3MBytes/sec on a STM32F427 via SWO with Manchester encoding running at 48Mbps.
 SWO with UART encoding is good for 62Mbaud.
 The encoding of UART is less efficient than Manchester so those speeds come out largely the same.
-Users are advised to use Manchester encoding if their probe supports it because the don't have to stress about data speeds (it's autobauding), clock changes or start/stop bits.
+Users are advised to use Manchester encoding if their probe supports it because then they don't have to stress about data speeds (it's autobauding), clock changes or start/stop bits.

-The data flowing from the TRACE pins is clocked using a separate TRACECLK pin.
+The data flowing from the parallel TRACE pins is clocked using a separate TRACECLK pin.
 There can be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.
-Using ORBTrace We've demonstrated ITM feeds of around 12.5MBytes/sec on a STM32F427 via 4 bit parallel trace.
-These are not typos, it really does run that fast if you've got suitable hardware.
+Using ORBTrace we have demonstrated ITM feeds of around 12.5MBytes/sec on a STM32F427 via 4 bit parallel trace.
+These are not typos, parallel trace really does run that fast if you've got suitable hardware.

-Whatever it's source, orbuculum takes this data flow and makes it accessible to tools on the host PC.
-At its core it takes the data from the source, decodes it and presents it on a network interface...both orbflow and legacy protocol are available.
-The Orbuculum suite tools don't care if the data originates from a RZ or NRZ port, SWO or TRACE, or at what speed....that's all the job of the interface.
+Whatever it's source, orbuculum takes these data flow and makes them accessible to tools on the host PC.
+At its core it takes data from the source, decodes it and presents it on a network interface...both orbflow and legacy protocols are available.
+The Orbuculum tools don't care if the data originates from a RZ or NRZ port, SWO or TRACE, or at what speed....that's all the job of the interface.

 At the present time Orbuculum supports ten devices for collecting trace from the target;

-* the Black Magic Debug Probe (BMP)
+* Black Magic Debug Probe (BMP)
-* the SEGGER JLink
+* SEGGER JLink
 * generic USB TTL Serial Interfaces
 * FTDI High speed serial interfaces
 * OpenOCD (Add a line like `tpiu config internal :3443 uart off 32000000` to your openocd config to use it.)
 * PyOCD (Add options like `enable_swv: True`, `swv_system_clock: 32000000` to your `pyocd.yml` to use it.)
-* The ECPIX-5 ECP5 Breakout Board for parallel trace
+* ECPIX-5 ECP5 Breakout Board for parallel trace
 * Anything capable of saving the raw SWO data to a file
 * Anything capable of offering SWO on a TCP port
 * ORBTrace Mini (V1.4.0 or higher for orbflow support)

-Note that current support for the ECPIX-5 breakout board is based on the original bob, the designs for which are in the orbtrace_hw repository. bob2 support will be added when we get around to it (probably when we decide we need USB3 support...unlikely to be yet a while).
+Note that current support for the ECPIX-5 breakout board is based on the original BOB, the designs for which are in the orbtrace_hw repository.
+BOB2 support will be added when we get around to it (probably when we decide we need USB3 support...unlikely to be yet a while).

 For 'normal' users we highly reccomend the ORBTrace mini probe for the best experience using this stuff.
 That's not particularlly to make money (the designs are in the orbtrace_hw directory...feel free to build you own), but because that hardware has been tuned for the job to be done.
+Getting an ORBTrace allows you to participate in the project, it's not a product yet, although it does work remarkably well.

 gdb setup files for each device type can be found in the `Support` directory.
-You'll find example get-you-going applications in the [Orbmule](https://github.com/orbcode/orbmule) repository including `gdbinit` scripts for OpenOCD, pyOCD and Blackmagic Probe Hosted.
-There are walkthroughs for lots of examples of the use of the orbuculum suite at [Orbcode](https://orbcode.org).
+You'll find example get-you-going applications in the [Orbmule](https://github.com/orbcode/orbmule) repository including `gdbinit` scripts for OpenOCD, pyOCD and Black Magic Debug Application (BMDA).
+There are walkthroughs for lots of examples of the use of the suite at [Orbcode](https://orbcode.org).

 When using SWO Orbuculum can use, or bypass, the TPIU.
 The TPIU adds overhead to the datastream, but provides better synchronisation if there is corruption on the link.
-To include the TPIU in decode stack, provide the -T option on the command line.
-If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain and barf out.
+To include the TPIU in decode stack, provide the -T option on the orbuculum command line.
+If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain.
 This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-T` option off.
-If you don't specify, then only TPIU stream 1 is decoded over legacy protocol, use the `-tx` option to add additional streams.
-If you have an end to end orbflow configuration with the probe stripping the TPIU framing then all streams are passed transparently throughout the system.
+If you don't specify, then only TPIU stream 1 is decoded over legacy protocol, so use the `-tx` option to add additional streams.
+If you have an end to end orbflow configuration with the probe stripping the TPIU framing then all streams are passed transparently throughout the system and you don't need to worry about `-T` or `-tx`.

 Beware that in parallel trace the TPIU is mandatory...it must be stripped somewhere in the system; Either by the probe or by `orbuculum`.
+ORBTrace 1.4.0 and above does that automatically.
+Other probes...not so much.

-TPIU framing can be stripped in the probe or the `orbuculum` mux.
-For legacy applications orbuculum makes the data available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.
+For legacy applications orbuculum makes the TPIU data streams available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.
 Do not leave the first number out if you only want output from the second stream...that won't end well.  orbflow (on port 3402 by default) supports all streams simultaneously, putting them under separate 'tags'.
-Historically, clients could independently strip TPIU too, but that functionality has been removed in the name of simplification.

 When in NRZ (UART) mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of